#1 fund for weathering market ups and downs3

 Why QSuper?
 Find out why more than half a million Australians have joined us.

-To check if your employer is contributing to QSuper, log in to Member Online and check your transaction history.
+To check if your employer is contributing to QSuper, log in to Member Online or our app and check your transaction history.
 Keep in mind that different employers may make contributions at different times.
 Some employers pay every three months, while others choose to make contributions more often.

 You can change your address through Member Online by logging in and editing your details in 'Your Profile'.

 If you’re currently employed by the Queensland Government, you should also let your payroll office know about your new address.
-Each fortnight, your payroll details are sent to us, and they may overwrite the changes you make on our website.
+Each fortnight, your payroll details are sent to us, and they may overwrite the changes you make.

 To register for Member Online, you’ll need your client number, which you’ll find on your annual statement.
 You'll also need to enter some personal information, which should match the information we have on record.